136MasterNR/Battles-of-Batch/README.md

 # FAQ
   - Q: **Why in Batch?**
     - A: **I started this project as a challenge for myself.
-Making a game in such a tricky and badly-made langauge might have been hell, but a great challenge.
+Making a game in such a tricky and weirdly-made langauge might have been hell, but a great challenge.
 But I ended up being a masochist, so here we are now.**
   - Q: **Should I contribute into the project?**
     - A: **For your own fucking good, DO NOT contribute unless you hate yourself more than I hate myself.
 Contributing is worse than creating a batch project from scratch for this very simple reason; unreadability.**